|

 various gestures that vary from bidder to bidder.
 The speed of the

-auction varies according to the volume of horses sold.
+auction varies according to the volume of horses being sold.

 Homework